AliyunContainerService/pouch/docs/kubernetes/pouch_with_kubernetes_deploying.md

 - Kubernetes 1.10.0 has been released recently and you may install it by default.However, for the NOTE metioned above, Kubernetes 1.9.X is recommanded for current Pouch.In ubuntu, we could use `apt-cache madison kubelet` to search the Kubernetes version which is available, then specify the version when install it, like `apt-get install kubelet=1.9.4-00`.

+- By default Pouch will not enable the CRI.
+If you'd like to deploy Kubernetes with Pouch, you should start pouchd with the configuration like `pouchd --enable-cri`.

+- By default Pouch will use `registry.cn-hangzhou.aliyuncs.com/google-containers/pause-amd64:3.0` as the image of infra container.
+If you'd like use image other than that, you could start pouchd with the configuration like `pouchd --enable-cri --sandbox-image XXX`.

 - Any other troubles?
 Make an issue to connect with us!